Blood sugar. (I’m sure there are other things that qualify, but most of them contain sugar of some sort so I’m sticking with it.)

 Avoid unnecessary carbohydrates.
 Carbs you earn through glycogen-depleting exercise will not contribute to hyperglycemia.
 Those are “necessary,” or at least “earned.”
 Carbs you didn’t earn will contribute to hyperglycemia.
 A surefire way to avoid hyperglycemia is to avoid the foods that induce it—carbs.

 Get enough sleep.
-Sleep deprivation increases blood glucose variability and impairs regulation.
+Sleep deprivation increases blood glucose variability and impairs regulation.20

 If you’re low-carb or keto and need to pass a glucose tolerance test, eat 150-250 grams of carbs per day in the week leading up to the test.
 This will give you a chance to shift back into sugar-burning mode.

-Consistency is everything.
+For long-term glucose control, consistency is everything.
 Consistently doing all the little tips and hacks we just went over that lower blood sugar in the moment will lead to long term blood sugar control.
-If you take vinegar before and walk after every single meal for the rest of your life, you will control postprandial blood sugar.
+If you take vinegar before and walk after every single meal for the rest of your life, you will control postprandial blood sugar for life.
 If you avoid excess carbohydrates, you will exert long-term control over blood sugar levels.
 If you exercise 3-4 times a week and get plenty of low-level activity, you’ll be much less likely to have hyperglycemia.